 In today’s Lent Devotional for Women, I have a confession.
 I am behind in my daily Bible reading.
 But, as I was reading today, because when I’m behind, I just pick it right back up–no guilt, no worries.
 As I was reading today I had a revelation I wanted to share.

 When I had this revelation and my first thought was, “I have to share this with the group!”
 So today in our Lenten devotional, I want to move from the topic of friendship back to the topic of prayer.
 Unanswered or not answered in a timely manner prayer to be exact.

 Today I was reading from the Book of Luke.
-In Luke Chapter two is the story of Joseph, Mary, and Jesus traveling to Jerusalem for the Passover festival.
-I actually have two points to share: obedience and prayer.
+In the Book of Luke, Chapter two is the story of Joseph, Mary, and Jesus traveling to Jerusalem for the Passover festival.
+And, I actually have two points to share in this reflection: obedience and prayer.